-- The first is that a tax on cashflows allows investors to immediately deduct all business expenses in full as soon as they are incurred.
+• The first is that a tax on cash flows allows investors to immediately deduct all business expenses in full as soon as they are incurred.
 Consequently, there is no deduction for depreciation since all investment expenditure is expensed when it is incurred and doing so would amount to a double deduction.
-This means there would be no need for the ISA to verify depreciation expense, typically a challenge under CIT. - The second is that interests on loans are not deductible from a cash flow tax base.
-Instead, we apply a fixed uplift that approximates the cost of capital to negative cashflows.
-Excessive interest deductions on related party loans are arguably the biggest risk of profit shifting in the mining sector.
-Removing this risk makes a cashflow tax simpler to administer, and more robust to profit shifting, than CIT.
-The ISA could adopt other simplification measures like, for example, limiting the deduction of management fees (another source of profit shifting) to a percentage of operating expenses.
+This means there would be no need for the ISA to verify depreciation expense, which is otherwise typically a challenge under CIT.

+• The second is that interests on loans are not deductible from a cash flow tax base.
+Instead, we apply a fixed uplift that approximates the cost of capital to negative cash flows.
+Arguably, the biggest risk of profit shifting in the mining sector is excessive interest deductions on related party loans Removing this risk makes a cash flow tax simpler to administer, and more robust to profit shifting, than CIT.
+The ISA could adopt other simplification measures such as, for example, limiting the deduction of management fees (another source of profit shifting) to a percentage of operating expenses.

 The ISA would need to audit costs.
 It could do this directly, progressively building its capacity over time through technical assistance from organizations such as the IMF, World Bank, OECD, and IGF.
-Also, Tax Inspectors Without Borders is a United Nations Development Programme and OECD initiative that provides hands-on support to governments to carry out tax audits, with big results.23 It could be a good option for the ISA to receive direct assistance to carry out tax audits of contractors.
+Also, Tax Inspectors Without Borders is a United Nations Development Programme and OECD initiative that provides hands-on support to governments to carry out tax audits, with big results (OECD & IGF, 2022).
+It could be a good option for the ISA to receive direct assistance to carry out tax audits of contractors.
 Alternatively, ISA could outsource the audit function to an audit firm, temporarily or permanently, through a competitive tender.

 There is also the issue of double tax relief with a profit share.
 While double tax treaties are an important vehicle for relieving double taxation, they are not the only one.
 Most countries provide some level of relief from double taxation unilaterally.
-Many cases of residence-source juridical double taxation can therefore be eliminated through domestic provisions (ordinarily in the form of either the exemption or a credit method), which operate without the need for tax treaties.24 The ISA could provide for double tax relief in the Mining Code, leaving any remaining disputes between states or contractors and the ISA to be settled through the Seabed Disputes Chamber of the International Tribunal for the Law of the Sea.25 This issue is further discussed in the section on the taxation of transfers of DSM rights.
+Many cases of residence-source juridical double taxation can therefore be eliminated through domestic provisions (ordinarily in the form of either the exemption or a credit method), which operate without the need for tax treaties (PCT, 2021).
+The ISA could provide for double tax relief in the Mining Code, leaving any remaining disputes between states or contractors and the ISA to be settled through the Seabed Disputes Chamber of the International Tribunal for the Law of the Sea (UNCLOS, Article 187).
+This issue is further discussed in the section on the taxation of transfers of DSM rights.